aSoberAvocado/ARK-Ipelago-Evolved-Launcher/README.md

 - `SERVER_ROOT` is the folder that contains `ShooterGame`.
 - The scan shows its suggestions in a popup.
 Click a suggestion to accept it.
 If one looks wrong, close the popup and use Browse to set that path yourself.
+- The popup scrolls if the scan found a lot of folders.

 ### 5. Check your setup